 Alexandria

 George Washington considered Alexandria, Virginia his home town, making a visit here a unique way to experience the roots of America’s first president.
-Embassy Suites and Hilton hotels are conveniently across the street from the Amtrak station, and the charming Old Town district on the Potomac River is a 25-minute walk away.
+The charming Old Town (about a 20-minute walk from the Amtrak station) is full of colonial architecture, brick streets, and views of the Potomac River.

 Washington D.C.